nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

            appliance categories.
 :appliances: (list of dicts) See section below on `Appliance metadata`_.
 :sensors: (list of dicts) Some homes have a split-phase mains
            supply.
 Some homes have 3-phase mains.
 Some appliances take two or three supplies.
 All these situations are handled by specifying the location of data for one or more sensors.
+Each dict includes:
    :data_location: (string) Path relative to root directory of
                    dataset. e.g. 'house1/channel_2.dat'.
 Reference
                    tables and columns within a Hierarchical
-                   file e.g. 'data.h5?table=/building1/meter2'
+                   file e.g. 'data.h5?table=/building1/sensor1a' or, if
+                   this metadata is stored in the same HDF file as the sensor data itself then just use the key e.g. '/building1/sensor1a'.

 We can also store the results from stats functions: